linked-db/linked-ql/README.md

 + PostgreSQL, MySQL/MariaDB, local and in-memory storage
 + server, browser, edge, and worker runtimes
-+ local and remote data as one relational graph
++ both local and remote data as one relational graph

 → one application-level interface in all
 → under `80 KiB` (min+zip) in all